NHanousek/T2D-TRS/README.md

 # T2D-TRS
  A clean version of the tidal range scheme model for Telemac, available to those interested.
+Originally developed by [Bin Guo](https://www.researchgate.net/profile/Bin-Guo-32).

 ## To do:
  - Tidy folders
  - Add alternate operation examples